gregtwallace/certwarden.com/docs/7_using_certificates/1_api_calls.md

 :::tip
 Ensure you thoroughly test your scripts.
-Try things like running your scripts with the wrong API keys, while the LeGo server is down, etc. A poortly written script running during an unexpected condition could potentially take the service using the certificate down or worse.
+Try things like running your scripts with the wrong API keys, while the Cert Warden server is down, etc. A poortly written script running during an unexpected condition could potentially take the service using the certificate down or worse.